When booting up the computer, have you ever received an error message indicating like the following one, inside a box titled Microsoft.NET Framework?

 I think, there is no need for you to worry too much when getting an error saying “Unhandled exception has occurred in your application”.
 Instead, you should thank for it as it indicates some errors which will permanently damage the computer if cannot be repaired timely.
 Thus, no matter whenever you find the error message appears, take immediate actions to troubleshoot & fix it as quickly as you can.

-- How to Remove My Way Search Assistant from My Computer
+- How to Remove Red.exe Virus from Your Computer